jonlpersson/ed-latimore/site/_drafts/the-early-hair-loss-hair-retention-protocol.md

 With all of those things out of the way, here is the routine I use to maintain the hair I have left now that I’ve replaced enough to care about keeping what’s left.

-## Wide overview of how this protocol stops early hair loss
+## How this protocol stops early hair loss (and can even reverse some intermediate hair loss)

 The strategic aims of the hair loss prevention/retention plan are as follows: